feriahmad/terraform-gcp-vm-instance/README.md

    # To apply changes
    atlantis apply

+   # To unlock a state
+   atlantis unlock 1234abcd-ef56-7890
    ```
-4. The workflow will process these commands and execute the corresponding Terraform operations.
+4. The workflow runs the Atlantis Docker container with your specified command and captures the output.
-5. After processing the command, the workflow will post a comment with the results, including the full output of the Terraform command.
+5. After processing the command, the workflow posts a comment on the PR with the results, including the full output from Atlantis.

 The GitHub Actions workflow is configured to respond to comments containing Atlantis commands, providing the same experience as a dedicated Atlantis server but without requiring a separate server deployment.
+It uses the official Atlantis Docker image to ensure compatibility and consistent behavior with standard Atlantis deployments.

 ### Infracost Integration